 The University of Kansas Honors Program, which is more commonly referred to as "University Honors," is a campus-wide honors program open to students of all majors.

-The acceptance rate to KU is about 92%, but acceptance to the University Honors Program is highly competitive.
-The average GPA for freshmen entering the honors program is 3.95, which is much higher than the average GPA of all incoming freshman, which is 3.6.
-To get into the honors program, students have to apply to University Honors as part of the KU admissions application, which requires you to submit an additional resume and essay response.
+The acceptance rate to KU is about 91%, but acceptance to the University Honors Program is highly competitive.
+The average GPA for freshmen entering the honors program is 3.95, which is much higher than the average GPA of all incoming freshmen, which is 3.6.
+To get into the honors program, students have to apply to University Honors as part of the KU admissions application, which requires you to submit an additional essay and short answer response.

 The University Honors program at KU is built on the concept of experiential learning.
 To graduate from University Honors, students are required to earn "Honors Experience" units by engaging in Enhanced Learning Experiences (ELEs).
 ELEs at KU include opportunities in public service, cultural literacy and social justice, global citizenship, aesthetic engagement, professional development and social entrepreneurship, leadership, and research.
 Honors students can even propose alternative experiences of their own design to meet the ELE requirement.